 The cost of window replacement in Palm Beach County can vary widely depending on the type of window, materials, and installation company you choose.
 On average, homeowners can expect to pay between $500 and $2,000 per window, with high-end windows ranging from $2,500 to $5,000 or more.

 The cost of installation also plays a significant role in the overall cost.
-Labor costs can range from 10% to 20% of the total cost of the windows, depending on the complexity of the job and the installation company's reputation.
-For example, a single-story home with a simple installation may cost around $1,000 to $1,500 to install a new window, while a two-story home with a more complex installation may cost upwards of $2,500 to $3,000.
+Labor costs can range from 10 percent to 20 percent of the total cost of the windows, depending on the complexity of the job and the installation company's reputation.
+For example, a single story home with a simple installation may cost around $1,000 to $1,500 to install a new window, while a two story home with a more complex installation may cost upwards of $2,500 to $3,000.

 Other factors that can affect the cost include the type of window, the materials used, and any additional features or upgrades.
-For example, energy-efficient windows, such as those with low-E coatings or gas fills, may cost more upfront but can provide significant long-term savings on energy bills.
+For example, energy efficient windows, such as those with low E coatings or gas fills, may cost more upfront but can provide significant long term savings on energy bills by blocking the intense infrared light of the Florida sun.

 Tips to Get the Best Results